-Have you ever heard of Koufonisia islands in Greece?
+Have you ever heard of the Koufonisia islands in Greece?

 Well, let’s say you definitely should!